Giacomo-Marconi/piSite/readme.md

 2. Choose one of the three methods.
 3. Start the calculation and observe the results.

-## Installation
-No installation is required.
-Simply open the HTML file in any modern web browser.

-## Future Improvements
-- Improve UI/UX with better visualization.
-- Optimize performance for faster calculations.
-- Add more approximation methods for π.

 ## License
 This project is open-source and licensed under the MIT License.